-- Do not burden the patient, partner or family with a CPR decision - Continue to communicate progress to the patient (and to the partner/family if the patient agrees).
-If the patient wishes, this may include information about CPR and it's likely success in different circumstances. - Continue to elicit the patient, partner and family's concerns - Review regularly to check if circumstances have changed - In the event of an unexpected arrest, carry out CPR if there is a reasonable possibility of success.
+- Do not burden the patient, partner or family with a CPR decision - The patient and family should be informed that they can have a discussion, or receive information, about any aspect of their treatment.
+If the patient wishes, this may include information about CPR and it's likely success in different circumstances. - Continue to communicate progress to the patient (and to the partner/family if the patient agrees). - Continue to elicit the patient, partner and family's concerns - Review regularly to check if circumstances have changed - In the event of an unexpected arrest, carry out CPR if there is a reasonable possibility of success. - 4.2 If the arrest can be anticipated and is likely to occur because of a reversible condition (eg. previous life-threatening events or a condition where an arrest is likely), then an advance directive on CPR is possible.

-4.2 When the patient is dying as a result of an irreversible condition CPR cannot be successful as the patient is dying naturally of their condition.